Increases in outgoings over a ‘Base Year’ is a hybrid between a:

-However, from the second year onwards, tenants are required to pay a proportional increase of any building expenses.
-This is based on their occupancy share of the premises.
+In both scenarios, tenants are required to share the cost of building expenses, based on their occupancy share of the premises.

 Base year provisions are generally designed to protect landlords from significant increases in building expenses.
 And the calculations seem simple, right?

-Wrong.
 Commercial leases are never simple and poorly negotiated base calculations can potentially cost tenants thousands of dollars.
 Here’s what to look out for:

 Commercial tenants need to keep an eye on rising variable expenses; for instance utility bills (eg. electricity), rubbish removal or property management fees.